 The convenience of ready-made dough is only one of the reasons this campfire treat is so easy to make.
 Bread stick dough works best because it is already pre-formed in the shape needed, but biscuit dough will work too, it just needs a little more pulling and shaping to form the dough strips you need.

 The only other ingredients are a couple sticks of butter, or margarine, and a cinnamon-sugar mix.

-- The cinnamon-sugar mix is a ratio of approx. 1 teaspoon of ground cinnamon per 1 cup of sugar. **powdered sugar does not work well for this recipe.
+- The cinnamon-sugar mix is a ratio of approx. 1 tablespoon of ground cinnamon per 1 cup of sugar. **powdered sugar does not work well for this recipe.

 The Pastry Roasting Sticks

-But, if you insist on being the complete camp cook, you can also buy campfire pastry sticks like the one's in the above photo, (on the right), -called "Womp' em" sticks.
+But, if you insist on being the complete camp cook, you can also buy campfire pastry sticks like the one's in the above photo -- called "Womp' em" sticks.